 Otherwise the mapping would need to combine all the changes from all the applicable deltas and execute the script for all the applicable combinations.

-The number of possible combinations can be significantly large if multiple multi-value properties change.
+The number of possible combinations can be very large if multiple multi-value properties change.

-As the script in this case only cares about the value of
+As the script only cares about the value of

 Which is obviously a waste of resources.